Shared Priorities: DEI is in BlackRock’s DNA

 By partnering with Agnes Scott, BlackRock believes it is investing in the next generation of female business leaders and entrepreneurs.
 If BlackRock and other community partners don’t invest in their potential and talent now, the world will miss out on the next great business solution or innovation that these gifted young women of every identity are destined to bring to the table.

-“As a female leader, it is incredibly impactful to make that investment because I think about all the people who made that investment in me and exposed me to the possibilities of what I could achieve.
-We are looking to expose Agnes Scott students to more of those possibilities,” said Chanel Frazier, Managing Director, head of business strategy for the portfolio management group and head of BlackRock Atlanta Innovation Hub, and Agnes Scott Board of Visitors member.
+“As a female executive, it is incredibly impactful to make that investment because I think about all the people who made that investment in me and exposed me to the possibilities of what I could achieve.
+We are looking to expose Agnes Scott students to more of those possibilities,” said Chanel Frazier, Managing Director, Head of Business Strategy for the Portfolio Management Group and Head of BlackRock Atlanta Innovation Hub, and Agnes Scott Board of Visitors member.

 A Deep Partnership